prince-chrismc/conan-center-index/docs/adding_packages/README.md

 ## Creating a package

+Once you've successfully built an existing recipe following [developing recipes](developing_recipes_locally.md) tutorial.
+You are set to being.

-:two: The easiest way is to copy an existing recipe that was recently updated.
-Pick one, [from the list below](#how-to-provide-a-good-recipe), that uses the same build system to keep things easy.
+:two: The easiest way is to copy an [example package](https://github.com/conan-io/conan-center-index/pull/12678) that uses the same build system to keep things easy.

 Quickly, there's a few items to look at: